multirious-adhd-assistants/focus-interceptor/README.md

-# hyperfocus-interceptor
+# focus-interceptor

 ***WIP***

-Most people probably just need a timer (such as the Pomodoro method) to stop their hyperfocus.
+Most people probably just need a timer (such as the Pomodoro method) to stop hyperfocusing.
 Well, I need a little bit more than that.

 Features: